CAMERA GEAR: Inside our Camera Bags

 Since unexpected opportunities can pop up at any moment, we prefer to be prepared with a wide range of gear, even if an extra lens or two might make the bag heavier.
 When teaching photography workshops, one of the most common questions is, “What lens should I bring?”
 The answer is generally all of them, especially if you will not be far from your car.
 While we can generally anticipate the type of scenery we will likely encounter during any outing, we regularly end up photographing scenes and subjects that differ from what we might have expected.
 Having a range of lenses with us makes it possible to respond to all of these opportunities.

 A recent example: During a walk out to the salt flats in Death Valley National Park, I generally planned to photograph grand landscape scenes.
-Instead, I found some patches of intricate salt crystals and found them to be more interesting compared to the grand landscapes.
+Instead, I came upon some patches of intricate salt crystals and found them to be more interesting compared to the grand landscapes.
 If I had only brought along my 14-35mm wide angle lens—the lens that aligned with my general plans for the evening—I would not have had the equipment to photograph the subject that ended up exciting me the most.
 Having my macro lens and my 100-500mm telephoto lens meant I could photograph the salt crystals that evening.
 A few days later, we returned to this same spot and the salt crystals were gone because they had become inundated with water.
 I’m glad I had a range of lenses when I found the salt crystals on that first visit!

 The Best Camera We Have Used